jaypeasee/overlook-hotel/README.md

 2. `Clone` it down to your local machine in the Terminal with the command `git clone <your ssh key>`.

-3. Run `npm install` to get Webpack to run properly.
+3. Run `npm install` to get Webpack to compile the various implementation files.

 4. To see the page locally: